Jessica Litman

-Jessica Litman is a leading intellectual property scholar.
-She has been ranked as one of the most-cited U.S. law professors in the field of intellectual property/cyberlaw.
+Jessica Litman is an American lawyer specializing in intellectual property law.

-Litman graduated from Reed College, received an MFA from Southern Methodist University, and received a JD from Columbia Law School.
+Early life and education

+Litman is from Pittsburgh.
+She graduated from Reed College, received an MFA from Southern Methodist University, and received a JD from Columbia Law School.
 After law school, she served as a law clerk to Judge Betty Fletcher on the United States Court of Appeals for the Ninth Circuit.